incrowdio/incrowd/README.md

 of the frontend files, gulp will notice the change, recompile the frontend, and refresh your browser.

+PRs will be automatically tested with both the unit tests and an integration tests by a TeamCity server.
+The frontened will be tested by [BrowserStack](https://www.browserstack.com/), who has graciously donated free testing for inCrowd (thanks!!).

 Protip for OSX:
 ---------------
 You can portfoward the backend boot2docker server so you can access it from the